CM Table of Contents (CMTOC) - Use Case - How to Create a Table of Content for Articles on Your Site

 Introduction

-The CM Table of Contents plugin is one of the best table of contents WordPress plugins.
+The WordPress Table of Contents plugin is one of the best table of contents WordPress plugins.
 It helps users easily navigate your WordPress posts.
 The TOC plugin can automatically generate and insert an easy to use, user friendly navigation section to the post headers.

 Use Case Front-End